Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

 This critical point requires some explanation.
 Thinking in terms of optical variables is unintuitive to most people, so it is often better to express them as their spatiotemporal equivalents.
 Figure 2 shows the conversions:

-Figure 2 Calculating TTC from optical and spatial variables.
+Figure 2 Comparison of TTC from spatiotemporal variables and tau from optical variables.
 The graph shows the effects of closing velocity and distance.
 The dashed line is the mean looming threshold found in research studies.
 The yellow area is the best estimate for real driver looming thresholds.

 The TTC is simply distance/velocity (D/V) and using the small angle approximation, the retinal image angle is size/distance (W/D).
 Table 1 demonstrates that TTC calculated by spatiotemporal and by optical variables produces the same result.
 According to Gibson (1979), however, drivers cannot use the spatiotemporal variables because they are "extrinsic," not represented directly in the visual array while optical variables are "intrinsic."
 This presumably explains why drivers are so poor at estimating distance and speed - they do not actually use such variables to guide their vehicles.